phubbard/ytdl-web/README.md

 watching.
 This little app uses a home server with SMB connection to my NAS to save.
 Super basic web wrapper around YTDL, with a bit of usefulness in the 'build list of target directories' logic and HTML.

+As of 10/18/2021, jobs and logging are saved into SQLite, enabling the addition of a polling/detail page, plus a table of recent jobs on the home page.
+Much nicer!

 ## Current status

 Works as intended, but
-- Downloads run in the background, but there's no way to see if the failed or finished
+- Downloads run in the background~~, but there's no way to see if the failed or finished~~
 - Basic Bootstrap v4 CSS, explicitly _without_ JS.
 Input validation is most-basic, but looks OK.
 - No file management, I expect clutter to accumulate.
 - Utterly insecure - no input validation, so internal-network use only.

 ### Next steps
+- Add pagination to index table
+- Add intelligence to log display - collapse the middle if too long (accordion maybe)
+- Widen margins on log display
+- Add 'retry this download IFF rc != 0' kind of thing
+- Parse debug logs or API to include download bytes and percentage to poll/detail.
+Progress bar!
+- Move ad-hoc test code into proper unit tests.
 - For iOS, add manifest or whatever so it looks a proper home screen icon.
 - Productionize it - WSGI, debug off, reverse proxy.
 Cannot currently be exposed to the internet.
-- Find a way to push results as they happen - or at least a spinner
+- ~~Find a way to push results as they happen - or at least a spinner~~
 - Some sort of temp directory with automatic cleanup would be cool.
-- ~~Put directories into config file.
+- ~~Put directories into config file.~~
 - ~~Multiple concurrent downloads - hmm.
 Async?
 Threads?
-Websockets to push updates?
+Websockets to push updates?~~
 - Try [v2 Flask beta?](https://www.reddit.com/r/Python/comments/msbt3p/flask_20_is_coming_please_help_us_test/)

 ## Installation